Rywka Lipszyc: Life

+Aftermath

+In April 1944, with the Soviet Army being only ninety miles away from Łódź, the Germans began liquidating the ghetto.
+Rywka, her younger sister Cipka, and her three cousins: Estusia, Minia, and Hanusia were deported by train to Auschwitz.

+Cipka was gassed immediately upon arrival.

+After staying for a week in Auschwitz, Rywka and her three cousins were then deported to Gross-Rosen, a labor camp in Poland.

+In February 1945, Rywka and her three cousins were sent on a death march to Bergen-Belsen in Germany.
+They were liberated by the Allies there on April 15.
+From Rywka and her three cousins, only Hanusia did not survive the Holocaust, dying shortly before Bergen-Belsen was liberated.
+Estusia, Minia, and Rywka were temporarily nursed in a hospital before being sent to a transit camp in Lübeck, Germany.
+In July, Estusia and Minia were strong and healthy enough to leave the transit camp.
+Rywka could not join her cousins and leave with them, because she was gravely ill and weak, to the point where she was disabled.
+On 25 July 1945, Rywka was so ill and weak that she was sent to a hospital in Niendorf.
+She was registered upon arrival.
+On 10 September 1945, records show that Rywka was still alive and was nursed in the hospital.
+It is disputed whether Rywka died or is still alive to date.

 The diary

 Rywka's diary was unearthed in the ruins of the crematoria at Auschwitz-Birkenau in June 1945 by a Red Army doctor, Zinaida Berezovskaya, who took it with her back to the Soviet Union.
 She died in 1983.
 The diary was kept by her son along with other war memorabilia.
 He died in 1992.
 Zinaida's granddaughter, on a family visit to Russia, spotted the manuscript and took it with her.
 Over a decade later in 2008 she contacted the local Holocaust Center in San Francisco.
 The diary was hidden from the world in relatively good condition before it was offered.

 The last entry in the diary contains the following passages written in literary Polish; they were Rywka's final reflections on the beauty of the natural world in the time of sorrow:

-The diary, edited by Alexandra Zapruder, and accompanied by essays written by scholar Fred Rosenbaum and Rywka's cousin Hadassa Halamish, was published in English in early 2014 by the Jewish Family and Children's Services of San Francisco Holocaust Center in partnership with Lehrhaus Judaica house of learning in Berkeley, California, and is titled The Diary of Rywka Lipszyc.
-Rywka Bajla Lipszyc is not to be confused with Rywka Lipszyc recorded in the Database of Shoah Victims (1888–1940) who died in the Łódź Ghetto, wife of Yekhiel.
+The diary, edited by Alexandra Zapruder and accompanied by essays written by scholar Fred Rosenbaum and Rywka's cousin Hadassa Halamish, was published in English in early 2014 by the Jewish Family and Children's Services of San Francisco Holocaust Center in partnership with Lehrhaus Judaica house of learning in Berkeley, California, and is titled The Diary of Rywka Lipszyc.
+Rywka Lipszyc is not to be confused with Rywka Lipszyc, recorded in the Database of Shoah Victims (1888–1940), who died in the Łódź Ghetto, wife of Yekhiel.
 The diary was gifted to the family by Dr. Berezovskaya's granddaughter in 2015.
 It is now stored in Yad Vashem in Jerusalem.